jekyllgrim/ZScript_Basics/10_Virtual_functions.md

     override void ModifyDamage (int damage, Name damageType, out int newdamage, bool passive, Actor inflictor, Actor source, int flags)
     {
+        // First check that the passive argument is true,
+        // which means it's modifying *incoming* damage.
+        // If it's false, we stop here and do nothing else: if (!passive)
+            return;

-        // check if the inflictor exists and has a MISSILE flag: if (inflictor && inflictor.bMISSILE)
+        // Check if the inflictor exists and has a MISSILE flag: if (inflictor && inflictor.bMISSILE)
         {
             newdamage = damage * 0.5;